 About Solution Focused Therapy

 For individuals dealing with co-occurring mental health and substance use disorders, this shift in focus can be incredibly empowering.
+Solution focused therapy for depression is particularly effective in this context, helping clients redirect attention from what feels broken toward what is already working.
 Clients aren’t asked to rehash every painful memory.
 Instead, they’re invited to envision change and take practical steps.

 Key Principles of Solution Focused Therapy